Kreswell/kreswell.github.io/_posts/2019-08-02-QuantumKoans.md

 ---
 title: Quantum Koans
-subtitle: Time to start writing it down.
+subtitle: Creating a new intuition.
-date: 2019-08-01
+date: 2019-08-02
-tags: [physics]
+tags: [physics, quantum mechanics]
 ---

 Quantum mechanics is very counter-intuitive, but intuition is [learned](https://www.psychologytoday.com/us/basics/intuition).
 So maybe it's possible to learn new intuitions that makes quantum mechanics make more sense.